 Also, notice how the RSI gets oversold in a rising and trending market.
 This is because it’s a relative index – as the indicator’s name implies.
 It only measures the relative performance over the last n number of days.
 If those days have shown little volatility, then even small changes in the price make the RSI leap up or down.

-What happens if a stock is oversold or overbought?
+What happens if a stock is oversold or overbought according to RSI Indicator?

 Trading is about odds and probabilities.
 It’s impossible to know if a trade will turn out good or bad if a stock is oversold.
 That’s why you need to backtest an indicator.
 Furthermore, it depends on the asset class you are testing.
 The Relative Strength Index works best on stocks and performs worse on other assets.

 Chart readers and technical analysts (we are not among them) believe a divergence between the price and the indicator is a strong signal.
-A divergence occurs like this:
+An RSI divergence occurs like this:

 - Bullish divergence: when the price sets a new low while the RSI doesn’t.
 This is a buy signal.